Manage Intelligent Capture

 Attention

-If a icon with the message GRPC link is not ready (CONNECTING) is displayed next to the AP name, see Client or Access Point Unable to Send Intelligent Capture Data to Catalyst Center.
+If a icon with the message GRPC link is not ready (CONNECTING)appears next to the AP name, see Client or AP unable to send Intelligent Capture data to Catalyst Center.

 Step 5